Varicose Veins Symptoms

 Endovenous Laser Ablation

 Pregnancy is another common cause of varicose veins because it increases the volume of blood in the body, while decreasing the flow of blood from legs to pelvis.
 During late pregnancy, this condition may worsen due to the fact that heavy uterus adds greater pressure on the veins in your lower extremities.

 Incidentally, obesity counts as another risk factor for varicose veins for similar reasons.
 Being overweight puts greater pressure on the veins in your legs, causing greater wear and tear affecting the vein valves.

-Lastly, this condition is more likely to develop in women than men due to a variety of reasons.
+This condition is more likely to develop in women than men due to a variety of reasons.
 Indeed, approximately 55% of American women experience this condition at some point in their lives.
-Aside from pregnancy being the contributing factor, hormonal changes during premenstruation or menopause may relax vein walls, thereby increasing the risk of varicose veins.
+Aside from pregnancy being the contributing factor, hormonal changes during pre menstruation or menopause may relax vein walls, thereby increasing the risk of varicose veins.
 That being said, roughly 45% of American men also experience issues related to varicose and spider veins, making this condition extremely common among the general population.
 In spite of this high prevalence, you no longer have to put up with swollen, painful, and unsightly veins.
 Varicose vein removal consists of a safe and minimally-invasive procedure that produces remarkably fast and effective results with minimal if any discomfort.